History of Amsterdam: World War II

+Post War

-During the 1970s, the number of foreign immigrants, primarily from Suriname, Turkey, and Morocco, grew strongly.
+During the 1970s, the number of foreign immigrants, primarily from Morocco, Suriname, Turkey and the Netherlands Antilles grew strongly.
 This increase led to an exodus of people to the 'growth cities' of Purmerend, Almere and other cities near Amsterdam.
 However, neighbourhoods like the Pijp and the Jordaan, which had previously been working class, became sought out places of residence for the newly wealthy yuppies and students.
-Amsterdam that used to be a poor city in the Netherlands turned into an economically rich city thanks to the new economical trend towards a service-economy instead of an industrial economy.
+The poor neighborhoods became more prosperous thanks to the economic trend towards a service economy instead of an industrial economy.

 In 1992, an El Al cargo plane crashed in the Bijlmermeer in Amsterdam Zuidoost.
 This disaster, called the Bijlmerramp, caused the death of at least 43 people.

 At the beginning of the millennium, social problems such as safety, ethnic discrimination, and segregation between religious and social groups began to develop.
-45% of the population of Amsterdam has non-Dutch parents.
-Large social groups are people from Surinam, the Dutch Antilles, Morocco and Turkey.
+45% of the population of Amsterdam had non-Dutch parents.
 Amsterdam is characterized by its (perceived) social tolerance and diversity.
 The social tolerance was endangered by the murder of Dutch film-maker Theo van Gogh on 2 November 2004 by a Mohamed Bouyeri, an Islamic fundamentalist.
 The mayor of Amsterdam, Job Cohen, and his alderman for integration Ahmed Aboutaleb formulated a policy of "keeping things together" which involves social dialogue, tolerance and harsh measures against those who break the law.